Close Menu

 SIGN #1.
 YOU HAVE ENOUGH WORK CREDITS TO QUALIFY FOR SSDI BENEFITS

 SSDI benefits are only available to those who have earned enough work credits.
-You earn work credits by paying Social Security taxes.
-If you earn enough work credits, then you qualify to apply for benefits.
-In 2023, workers gained one work credit for every $1,640 that came from company wages or self employment.
-Learn more about the SSA’s definition of work.
+You earn work credits by working and paying Social Security taxes.
+If you earn enough work credits, then you can apply for SSDI benefits.
+In 2024, workers gained one work credit for every $1,730 that came from company wages or self employment.
+Learn about the SSA’s definition of work.
+You can also qualify for concurrent benefits.

-Your work credits determine if you qualify for Social Security Disability Insurance (SSDI).
+Your work credits determine if you can apply for Social Security Disability Insurance (SSDI).
 To have enough work credits you must have worked 5 years out of the last 10 years.
-The number of work credits you need for SSDI benefits is dependent on your age and the onset date of your disability.
+The number of work credits you need for SSDI benefits depends on your age and your onset date of your disability.
+For example, if you are in your twenties, then the work credit requirement is less.

-Normally, you will need 40 work credits and 20 of them must be earned in the last 10 years.
+Normally, you need 40 work credits and 20 of them must be from the last 10 years.
 However, a young worker can qualify for SSDI benefits without having so many work credits.
 For example:

 • If you are less than 24 years old, then you will need 6 credits in the 3 year period which ends when your disability began.